 Best For: Craft beers

-El Techo de Lolinda is a rooftop bar and restaurant in the Mission District.
+El Techo de Lolinda is one of the few rooftop San Francisco bars.
+It also includes a restaurant and is in the Mission District.
 They serve Latin American street food and wonderful cocktails.
 The bar is located on the fifth floor with excellent views of the local area.
 This place attracts a friendly crowd who love to mix and mingle.
 I also recommend making a reservation, so you can get a table along the edge for the best views.
 If you want a heartier meal, head downstairs to their full restaurant called Lolinda, an Argentinean steakhouse.

 Address: 2518 Mission Street

 Best For: Great views, fun atmosphere, Latin street food

 This bar and restaurant on the top floor of the famous Mark Hopkins Hotel is one of the more upscale and pricey San Francisco bars in the city, but worth a visit for the stunning views.
 The atmosphere is dressy, so you'll want to be prepared.
 A visit to the Top of the Mark is a nice occasion to get dolled up and enjoy a drink or two before hitting the town.
 The restaurant here is usually reserved far in advance, but feel free to ask for a table if you have time to wait.

 If you're looking for a nice change from the usual beer and cocktails, I definitely recommend checking out this classy wine bar.
 It features a nice selection of wines from only a small group of wineries.
 Best of all, it's close to Union Square and several downtown attractions, and is a great place to have a drink after catching a movie at the Metreon.

 Best For: Dates and small parties